yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

     xx = mlsag_sign(alpha=xx, x=zero)
 ```

 If we could just pass \\(k^s\\) (sometimes denoted also as `b`) to the `decrypt_oracle` we won.
-But there are few more steps required.
+But there are a few more steps required.

 ### Spend key extraction

-There are few operations which enable work with stored spend and view keys.
+There are few operations that enable work with stored spend and view keys.
 If such operations find
-32 B placeholders `C_FAKE_SEC_VIEW_KEY`, `C_FAKE_SEC_SPEND_KEY` in the input, the real values are substituted to the input buffer so the operation works with the real values.
-The palceholders are known to the software wallet once transaction signing started, so the signing protocol can work with these secret values.
+32 B placeholders `C_FAKE_SEC_VIEW_KEY`, `C_FAKE_SEC_SPEND_KEY` in the input, the real values are substituted to the input buffer, so the operation works with the real values.
+The placeholders are known to the software wallet once transaction signing started, so the signing protocol can work with these secret values.
 Function taking care of the substitution is: [`monero_io_fetch_decrypt_key`](https://github.com/ph4r05/blue-app-monero/blob/7d6c5f5573c4c83fe74dcbb3fe6591489bae7828/src/monero_io.c#L258).
-The `mlsag_sign` operation does not support the placeholders so we need to find another function suitable for the spend key extraction.
+The `mlsag_sign` operation does not support the placeholders, so we need to find another function suitable for the spend key extraction.

 Observe the [`derive_secret_key`](https://github.com/ph4r05/blue-app-monero/blob/7d6c5f5573c4c83fe74dcbb3fe6591489bae7828/src/monero_key.c#L574):